Justin Maurice O’Brien

 Italian poet and ? illuminator, amongst several Italian poets to visit the English court in the 1490s.

 - Marginal decoration: Shepherds (1497), illumination, 26 × 19 cm (possibly trimmed in rebinding), Johannes Opicius (15th century).
 London: British Library, MS Cotton Vespasian B.iv, fol.
 14r.
 Ref.
 Whalgren-Smith (2000); Carlson (2002); Carley (2004: 46, pl.
 41); Anthony Rowland-Jones (pers. comm., 2005).
 Opicius presented this book to Henry VIII (1485-1509), probably at Christmas 1497, in the hope that Henry would ‘lend aid [to] a foundering’.
 This manuscript contains five short poems in Latin.
 The one starting on fol.
 14r is a pastoral poem.
 The foot of the page is decorated by a painting, unframed, to display an historiated initial ‘Q’, at the second of the manuscript’s strongly marked sections.
 The painting illustrates three groups of trees, symmetrically distributed across a grassy, rolling landscape, with livestock, as a backdrop before which a pair of rustics stand, turned towards one another, gesturing.
 These are Arcadian shepherds, one being a musician and the other crowned as a poet.
-From the text we can see that the poet is Lycoris and the recorder player Mopsus.
-The artist shows the latter’s instrument in such a way as to make sure it is recognized as a recorder – probably knowing of Henry VIII’s predilection for recorders.
+From the text we can see that the poet is Lycoris and the recorder player Mopsus, characters from Virgil’s Eclogues.
+The artist shows the latter’s instrument in such a way as to make sure it is recognized as a recorder – possiblyly knowing of Henry VIII’s predilection for recorders.
 So the beak and window/labium are shown sideways on to the line of finger holes, of which there are six plus paired little-finger holes near the bell – a little blurred.

 British historical and portrait painter and writer on the arts; dubbed ‘The Cornish Wonder’, he achieved great popularity in London of the 1780s and was elected to the Royal Academy; today, his work is generally regarded as somewhat crude, but original and individualistic; born Trevellas, St Agnes near Truro (1761), died London (1807).

-- Henry and Emma (1796), engraving, 45 × 35 cm, by Francesco Bartolozzi, R.A.
-(1725-1815), after John Opie (1761-1807).
+- Henry and Emma (1796), coloured engraving, 45 × 35 cm, by Francesco Bartolozzi (1725–1815), after John Opie (1761–1807).
 Uppsala: Universitet, Bibliotek, UUB 1726 (kapsel 16).
 Ref.
 RIdIM Stockholm (2000); Anthony Rowland-Jones (2000: 86).
 Matthew Prior’s Henry and Emma, a Poem, Upon the Model of The Nut-brown Maid is dedicated To Cloe in some lines of the ordinary humorous type, and concludes with a sort of envoi by Venus, in approved rococo style.
 The pagan deities and their associates disport themselves through the dialogue between the lovers which forms the substance of the poem, and which, as has been well said, is “a futile attempt to apply the external classical style to what is in its essence romantic.”
 In this engraving, Henry importunes Emma with a bunch of flowers in one hand, a recorder in the other.
-Only the upper part of the recorder is visible/ The mouthpiece is shown as conical with a black square beneath representing the window/labium.
+Only the upper part of the recorder is visible.
+The mouthpiece is shown as conical with a black square beneath representing the window/labium.
 None of the finger holes are visible.
 The body is covered with horizontal striations to indicate its curvature.
 The finger positions could indicate the recorder, but only two upper fingers of the lower (right) hand are visible.
 A verse underneath reads:

 A shepherd now along the plain he roves: